 Finally, we compare with the joint non-linear spatial and tempo-spectral filter FT-JNF.
 As visible in Figure \ref{fig:1-jointfilter}, the separation of spatial and tempo-spectral processing has been removed, which allows the network described in Section \ref{subsec:FTJNF} to exploit the interdependencies between spatial and tempo-spectral information.
 This joint approach, depicted by the solid orange line, clearly outperforms the separated linear spatial filter plus post-filter approach for a low number of microphones.
 For two microphones the difference even amounts to 0.44 \ac{POLQA} score.
-With an increased number of microphones, the gap between the orange line (FT-JNF) and the red line (LSF+PF) decreases or inverts even for ESTOI depicted in the right plot.
-This can be considered an expected behavior as the number of (anechoic) point sources that can be cancelled the oracle \ac{MVDR} increases by one for every added microphone.
-Therefore, it becomes increasingly difficult to outperform the \emph{oracle} \ac{MVDR} plus post-filter with a data-driven filter as the number of microphone approaches the number of sources.
+With an increased number of microphones, the gap between the orange line (FT-JNF) and the red line (LSF+PF) decreases or inverts even for ESTOI \cite{2016jensen} depicted in the right plot.
+This is not very surprising as the number of anechoic point sources that can be canceled by the oracle \ac{MVDR} increases by one for every added microphone.
+Accordingly, the performance of the spatial filter improves considerably with every microphone added, and when combined it with a strong post-filter, it becomes increasingly difficult to outperform the \emph{oracle} \ac{MVDR} plus post-filter with a data-driven filter.

 Overall, two conclusions emerge from these results: First, the joint non-linear spatial and tempo-spectral filter (orange) drastically outperforms the non-linear spatial filter with an independent post-filter (purple) in terms of speech quality and intelligibility.
 This means that the dependencies between spatial and tempo-spectral information are successfully exploited by the neural network.
 And second, the DNN-based joint non-linear filter (FT-JNF) significantly outperforms the oracle \ac{MVDR} with an added single-channel post-filter for a small number of microphones.